The terminal and remote login

 What is a CLI

 The CLI (Command Line Interface) also referred to as the Terminal/Command line/UNIX shell or UNIX terminal, is a user interface that interprets text inputs to machine-understandable instructions.
-Shell is a program(s) that uses this method of interface.
+Shell is a program that use this method of interface.
 There are different variants of the Shells as well and a common one is Bash, which we will focus on during this lesson.
 In addition to being a CLI, bash is also a scripting language.

-We will use the term terminal to refer to the CLI and use the bash flavor of the shell
+We will use the term terminal to refer to the CLI and use the bash flavor of the shell.

 Why do we need to use the terminal